terlar/gptel-autocomplete/README.md

 ### AI use disclaimer

-`gptel-autocomplete.el` was written by Claude Sonnet 4.
+`gptel-autocomplete.el` was mostly written by Claude Sonnet 4.

 ### Which LLMs work best?